-COMPLETED WELL.
-A well will be considered completed when oil or gas is produced through wellhead equipment from the producing interval(s) after the production string has been run.
+COMPLETED WELL means a Well in which oil or gas is produced through wellhead equipment from the producing interval(s) after the production string has been installed.

-CUTTINGS TRENCH means a pit used specifically for the onsite disposal of dried cuttings.
+CUTTINGS TRENCH means a depression used specifically for the onsite storage and disposal of dried cuttings generated from drilling a Well.

-FLARING means the combustion of gas during upstream Oil and Gas Operations.
+FLARING means the combustion of natural gas during upstream Oil and Gas Operations, excluding gas that is intentionally used for onsite processes.

-FLOWBACK means the process of allowing fluids and entrained solids to flow from a Well following a treatment, either in preparation for a subsequent phase of treatment or in preparation for cleanup and returning the Well to production.
-The term flowback also means the fluids and entrained solids that emerge from a Well during the flowback process.
-The flowback period begins when material introduced into the Well during the treatment returns to the surface following hydraulic fracturing or refracturing.
-The flowback period ends when gas is produced in separable quantities.
+FLOWBACK means the process of allowing Fluids and entrained solids to flow from a Well following Stimulation, either in preparation for a subsequent phase of treatment or in preparation for cleanup and placing the Well into production.
+The term Flowback also means the Fluids and entrained solids that emerge from a Well during the Flowback process.

-INVESTIGATION-DERIVED WASTE means those materials generated during site investigation and remediation activities, including but not limited to personal protective equipment, soil cuttings, drilling mud, purged Groundwater, decontamination fluids, and disposable or consumable equipment and supplies.
+INVESTIGATION-DERIVED WASTE means those materials generated during site investigation and Remediation activities, including but not limited to personal protective equipment, soil cuttings, drilling mud, purged Groundwater, decontamination fluids, and disposable or consumable equipment and supplies.